AdamNaghs/cvector/README.md

  6. When reading the code, if you find a function with a comment indicating it is internal, do not call it
  7. You can forget about most of the error handling and worry about it when it comes up by using unpack_##type, ASSERT_ON_ERROR, and RETURN_ON_ERROR
- 8. If youre using the memory debugger and a vec, change you init method to the CREATE_VEC macro, this macro takes many args but ensures the __LINE__ & __FILE__ macros work as expected.
+ 8. If youre using the memory debugger and a vec, change your init method to the CREATE_VEC macro, this macro takes many args but ensures the __LINE__ & __FILE__ macros work as expected.
  9. If you prefer not to use the object oriented way of using this struct you can call the function it defines and links as function ptrs.
 However the object oriented method provides the ability to easily change the type of your Vec
+ 10. Vec is not inherantly thread safe, that alone would have doubled the code base to control versioning.
+You must use your own mutexs or semaphores around each function call.

 # Type specific implementation
 If you want to alter the Vec's implementation for a specific type: